 - Foundation: A similar color to your skin

 - Powder: Loose powder to match your skin

-- Eyebrow Pencil: One shade darker than hair color
+- Eyebrow Pencil: Matching or one shade darker than hair color

 - Mascara: Dark brown or black, or petroleum jelly (Vaseline) only

 Foundations weren’t the same as they are today, and not many shades were available–most had a pinkish hue which worked well for white women but not ladies of color.
 Black women often mixed their own makeup or went without powders.

 Foundations were also much thicker and creamier – none of our lightweight liquid foundations were around.
 Face powder was essential and matched the skin tone while keeping the face matte.
 Foundation was not only used to ‘correct’ a woman’s color, like it had in the past, but it also helped powder to cling to the face (it couldn’t really be used on bare skin without falling off).
 Foundation and powder were often extended all the way down to the dress or blouse line, since the shade most likely didn’t match the face perfectly, to make it less noticeable.